ttameshige/logistic_model_IR-laser_Cre-loxP/README.md

 # output examples

-解析結果を直感的に伝える図を載せる
+from such a data
 ![download-1](https://user-images.githubusercontent.com/51182565/143690177-415ed548-06f8-4bbd-99c4-39f8b82df637.png)
+calculate a logistic model like this.

 # Requirements
-* R and following R libbraries
+* R and following R libraries
 * cmdstanr
 * posterior
 * bayesplot